-Omaha’s city lead, Valerie Rivera, shared her secrets for engineering an ideal workplace culture.
+Omaha’s city lead, Valerie Rivera, shared her story for engineering an ideal workplace culture.
 Her mission to “Take Back Work” started in the Air Force.
 As Technical Sergeant she pitched the idea of a new job title to her command: Culture Consultant.
 In her new role, she improved operations and experiences by coaching leaders on the importance of intrinsic motivation and front-line feedback.
 She also started what would eventually become the branch-wide Spark Tank competition, a platform for any airman with a mind for innovation.

 After leaving the Air Force, Val continued to develop her skills and inspire leaders through education, community organizations, and her successful startup.
 While pursuing her MBA at Stanford, she led discussions on the importance of workplace culture.
 She quickly recognized the value of having a community that understood both her service and her entrepreneurial ambition.
 Excited to create this experience for other vets, Valerie volunteered to help establish the Bunker Labs chapter in Nebraska.
 Omaha is also where runs her successful start-up, Take Back Work, helping leaders around the world use design thinking to create environments where people can thrive, and businesses can succeed.